 Behind every RPG is a game system, which are the rules for how to play the game.
 The game system determines mechanics such as the probability of events happening, striking an opponent, how much damage is dealt when an attack is successful, and so on.

-The goal of Dark Saga is to create an RPG game system that is simple, modular, and able to integrate as little or as much complexity as needed.
+Dark Saga is an RPG game system that I developed to be simple, modular, and able to integrate as little or as much complexity as needed.
 For example, two of the most popular tabletop RPGs today are Dungeons & Dragons and GURPS.
 Using Dark Saga rules, a game designer might combine the mechanics of both RPGs.
 A designer can also integrate all of the monsters, magic spells, items, and mythology into the same world.

 Given the decline in popularity of tabletop RPGs, it is a good idea to explore different directions for developing Dark Saga.
 Some possible directions include: